 When the buyer has got the key, you can assign a letting company in the UK to manage your property.
 They can provide services such as tenant recruitment, checking and maintaining the property, paying taxes for the owner etc. The expenses will be charged directly from the rental return.

-Q: What is the percentage of mortgage can apply for purchasing UK property as a foreign investor?
+Q: What is the percentage of mortgage can apply for purchasing UK property as a foreign buyer?

-Q: Are there any expenses when foreign investors buy / sell a UK property?
+Q: Are there any expenses when foreign buyers buy / sell a UK property?

 - Legal Fee: The legal fee for buying/selling a UK property is around GBP£1,300 - £2,000.
-The foreign investors could use their own lawyers or we could refer a lawyer to you.
+The foreign buyers could use their own lawyers or we could refer a lawyer to you.

 - Management Fee: Charged by the management company and depends on the size of the unit.
 Generally, it will be charged for £2 -£4 / square ft.